"

 Additional support for pet owners and the livestock industry is provided through consultation with Dr. Ramesh C. Gupta, DVM, PhD, DABT, Professor and Head of Toxicology.
 Suggested testing procedures, sampling requirements, and interpretation of analytical results are routinely provided.

 Basic and applied research is pursued in the area of organophosphate and carbamate pesticides.
-Currently, this department is actively engaged in training graduate students.- Dr. Ramesh Gupta, Head of Toxicology, Professor
+Currently, this department is actively engaged in training graduate students.

-- Virology uses techniques such as electron microscopy, virus isolation, serum neutralization, and fluorescent antibody testing to identify viruses that cause disease in animals.
+• Virology uses techniques such as electron microscopy, virus isolation, serum neutralization, and fluorescent antibody testing to identify viruses that cause disease in animals.
 Electron microscopy has a rapid turn-around time of 1-2 days while virus isolation can take up to three weeks.
 The use of DNA/RNA technology is a new advancement to provide rapid virus diagnoses.